 The organisation invests time and resources (financial or in-kind) to build relationships with expert organisations, consultants and consumer led groups.
-The relationships explore co-design, knowledge sharing, cross program innovation and learning and development partnerships.
+The relationships explore codesign, knowledge sharing, cross program innovation and learning and development partnerships.

-Regularly engage with he organisation's local Partner in Culturally Appropriate Care (PICAC) Provider to get up to date opportunities to consult with special needs groups.
+Regularly engage with your local Partner in Culturally Appropriate Care (PICAC) Provider to get up to date opportunities to consult with special needs groups.